jeff-cannapress/lifting.ninja/README.md

 * **Bailey** A basic application user.
 Bailey has not gone through the process of registering and only has access to free / offline app features.
 * **Rachael** a Registered app user.
 Rachael has access to all Bailey’s features plus online features like coaching from Travis
 * **Prima** A premium user.
 Prima has all Rachael’s features plus any feature that writes to /our/ storage.
-* **Travis** A personal trainer / Coach.
-Travis has access to all Prima’s features, plus coaching specific features
+* **Chad** A personal trainer / Coach.
+Chad has access to all Prima’s features, plus coaching specific features

 ## Conceptual model
 #### Common Properties